 - Do you have a team (or the ability to attract a team) that can execute on your plan?

 - Is your business model one that is fundable?

-Follow this g build a plan that tells investors what they want and need to know to consider investing in your company.
+Follow this plan that tells investors what they want and need to know to consider investing in your company.

 The Product – What Problem Does Your Product Solve?

 Clearly communicating the “problem” that your product solves sets the foundation for your entire startup presentation.